UKPLab/dh2017-topic-explorer/README.md

 ## Running

-* In order to run, use `sbt run`.
+Download the most recent [binary](https://github.com/UKPLab/dh2017-topic-explorer/releases) and execute the Jar file, e.g.:
+`java -jar TopicExplorer-assembly-0.1.jar`

 There are two modes:

-    1. Convert a Mallet model file into human-readable TSV format: `sbt "run -m example.tsv --mallet-file mallet.model"`
+1. Convert a Mallet model file into human-readable TSV format: `java -jar  TopicExplorer-assembly-0.1.jar -m example.tsv --mallet-file mallet.model`.
     * When the conversation is done, the interactive exploration mode is started.
-    2. Explore a previously converted model in TSV format: `sbt "run -m example.tsv"`
+2. Interactively query a previously converted model in TSV format: `TopicExplorer-assembly-0.1.jar -m example.tsv`

+### Compilation and Assembly
+* In order to compile and run the project directly, run `sbt "run <parameters>"`.
-* In order to generate an executable 'fat Jar', run: `sbt assembly`; the output file will be in `target/scala-2.11/TopicExplorer-assembly-<version>.jar`
+* In order to assembly an executable 'fat jar' yourself, run: `sbt assembly`; the output file will be in `target/scala-2.11/TopicExplorer-assembly-<version>.jar`
-    * Execute the Jar file (platform-independent) with the same parameters as shown above, e.g.: `java -jar TopicExplorer-assembly-0.1.jar`

 ### Querying